duangao/personal-ducument/README.md

 ## markdown interpreter
 + There is a interpreter which can use .md file as input and ouput a html file.

+## markdown_gd
++ This is a markdown editor completed by Qt 5.3.
++ Now it's just a demo,but I will add more functions soon.
++ This program just use the former markdown interpreter by python.